Decision Taking as a Service: Voting, choosing, promising, and guessing

+Social choice (SC) is an aggregate of which IV's are a part (component) rather than an instance, and SC $\subseteq$ CH.
+Concurrent IV's are collected in a group vote (GV) which itself is embedded (used as a phase in) social choice.
+Now GV $\subseteq_d$ CH, and SC $\subseteq_d$ CH.

-Promise issuing (PI) is a class related to DT.
-Below c(X) will denote the complement of X. PI $\subseteq_d$ c(IV $\cup$ GV $\cup$ SC).
-Further PI $\subseteq_d$ ACT-CH, that is, most most acts of issuing a promise are not choices.
-Obligation creating promise issuings (OCPI) are a proper subclass of PI, so OCPI $\subseteq$ PI.
-Instances of OCPI are not decisions however: OCPI $\subseteq$ ACT-DT.
-It then follows that DT $\subseteq$ PI-OCPI.
+Promise issuing (PI) is a class of actions disjoint from DT, so PI $\subseteq$ c(DT).
+Moreover PI $\subseteq_d$ c(CH), that is, most most acts of issuing a promise are not choices.
+Obligation creating promise issuings (OCPI) are a proper subclass of PI, so OCPI $\subset$ PI.

-For a class of actions will consider XaaS plausible (abbreviated: pl(XaaS)) if there for most instance of X it is conceivable in technical terms that these are provided as a service.
-I will consider XaaS implausible if it is not the case that XaaS is plausible.
-Now I will use the (defeasible) rule that if X $\subseteq_d$ Y $\&$ pl(YaaS) $\Rightarrow$ pl(XaaS).
-This rule can be applied with X=PI-OCPI and Y=DT, leading to the somewhat unexpected conclusion that pl([PI-OCPI]aaS), for which an opportunistic style of marketing may serve as an example.
+For a class of actions X service casting of its instances ([X]aaS) is considered plausible if for most instances of X it is conceivable in technical terms that these are provided as a service.
+I will consider [X]aaS implausible if it is not the case that [X]aaS is plausible.
+Now I will use the (defeasible) rule that if X $\subseteq_d$ Y $\&$ pl([Y]aaS) $\Rightarrow$ pl([X]aaS).

-These matters are far from obvious (and may well be disputed), and for that reason I will now expand on the underlying arguments which led to these assertions in some detail.
+As an example: let DT4I denote DT for investment issues and DT4F denote DT for financial matters.
+Then DT4I $\subseteq_d$ DT4F, and if one assumes pl([DT4F]aaS) it follows that pl([DT4I]aaS) as well.

+Guessing may be considered a subclass of choosing: G $\subset$ CH.
+Making a Random guess (RG) is a subclass of guessing.
+Indeed, guessing cannot constitute a decision, but of course it may constitute the mechanism by which a choice is made on which a decision is bases.
+I assume that pl([G]aaS) because providing an unbiased guess is not easy and may require a form of independence that can be provided by a specialized agent to a consumer of guesses.
+Moreover, RG may require specialized technology and thereofer pl([RG]aaS) can also be justified.